Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 Institutional & Insider Ownership

 18.9% of Nuvve shares are owned by institutional investors.
-Comparatively, 0.0% of Power Assets shares are owned by institutional investors.
-8.2% of Nuvve shares are owned by insiders.
-Comparatively, 1.0% of Power Assets shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+1.0% of Power Assets shares are owned by insiders.
+Comparatively, 8.2% of Nuvve shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary